Assistant Clinical Professor, University Honors

-In their first semester, the Assistant Clinical Professor will develop a 20-person seminar that draws on their disciplinary expertise and relates to the theme of “Virtually Human.”
-Over the course of their 2.5-year appointment, the Assistant Clinical Professor will teach that seminar and also contribute to the broader curriculum by teaching first-year and capstone seminars.
-Applicants are encouraged to consult the University Honors website (www.universityhonors.umd.edu) for additional information about the program and its coursework.
+Over the course of their 3-year appointment, the Assistant Clinical Professor will teach that seminar and also contribute to the broader curriculum by teaching first-year and capstone seminars.
+Applicants are encouraged to consult the University Honors website (https://www.universityhonors.umd.edu) for additional information about the program’s academic and co-curricular aims.

 - Ph.D., or other terminal degree, from an accredited academic institution

 - Track record of scholarly potential in field of expertise

 - Experience and expertise in undergraduate teaching that demonstrates inclusive practices

 - Demonstrable potential to work independently as well as collaboratively

 - Record of innovative course design and/or pedagogy